aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/evaluate-aspose-cells/_index.md

 {{% alert color="primary" %}}

-The evaluation version of Aspose.Cells for SharePoint has no time limit and free technical support is available for evaluation users too.
+The evaluation version of Aspose.Cells for SharePoint has no time limit, and free technical support is available for evaluation users, too.

 {{% /alert %}} {{% alert color="primary" %}}